thiagolrg/recurrence-in-music/README.md

 I takes as input musicXML files and finds all identical sequences of notes per voice.

-sequences can be considered identical given certein parameters. eg: notes. notes and intervals. notes, invertals and durations, etc.
+sequences can be considered identical given certein parameters. eg: notes names. notes names and intervals. invertals and durations, etc.